nondescryptid/nondescryptid.github.io/posts/_posts/2023-01-10-free-access-to-case-law-in-singapore.md

 Free access should also entail removing non-price barriers to access as much as possible.
 Sometimes, it looks like removing [image captchas](https://sushant354.blogspot.com/2009/04/letter-to-allahabad-high-court-removing.html?m=1){% sidenote "sidenote-id" "Post written by the creator of IndianKanoon, which is a legal search engine that provides free search and access to Indian court judgments.
 See also [W3C's comments on inaccessibility of CAPTCHA](https://www.w3.org/TR/turingtest/)" %} because it can exclude people with visual impairments or struggle with using technology.
 Sometimes, it looks like not making people physically travel down to access a resource where only one person can access it at a time.

 ### Conclusions?
 Idk, it'd be nice to make LawNet available on a freemium model where basic search functions are free.
 IndianKanoon does that.
 The fancier research management stuff + precedent access can be left to law firms to pay for.
+Or the Courts could even just provide access (with no search functionality) to judgments in machine-readable format so that devs can build tools for it.

 As of 3 Jan 2023, SAL has reorganised its digital services under a new subsidiary called [LawNet Technology Services](https://www.sal.org.sg/newsroom/LawNet-Technology-Services#:~:text=SAL%20to%20reorganise%20its%20digital,subsidiary%20%7C%20Singapore%20Academy%20of%20Law&text=SINGAPORE%2C%203%20January%202023%20%E2%80%94%20The,Services%20(%E2%80%9CLTS%E2%80%9D)).
 Looking forward to see what they do.

+Until then, I guess...just use CommonLII.
+And tell your friends about it!
+I had no clue until huey told me.